Snorkelling between tectonic plates

 “What?
 Are you crazy?”
 “Why would you want to snorkel in the freezing cold water?”
 “Really, why?”
 “Are you mad?”
 These are the few questions I was asked by my family and friends when I had told them about snorkelling in between the tectonic plates.
 Honestly, snorkelling between the tectonic plates was never part of my Iceland itinerary.

 During my northern lights tour in Norway, I met few fellow Indian travellers in a petrol bunk and one of them suggested me to do the diving in Iceland.
-Even though I could not do the diving as the minimum requirement for scuba diving is to have a diving certificate (No, I was not a certified diver back then and after this incident had added it as a part of my yearly resolutions), I had decided to go snorkel.
+Even though I could not do the diving as the minimum requirement for scuba diving is to have a dry suit diving certificate (No, I am not a certified dry suit diver back.
+I am a PADI Rescue certified diver now but not in dry suit), I had decided to go snorkel.

 About Silfra (rift in tectonic plates)